 - 1.16 The Neighbourhood Plan has been prepared within the context of the strategic policies set out in the South Cambridgeshire Local Plan (2018), aiming to support economic growth in and around Cambridge and promote sustainable housing development.
-The Steering Group, in agreement with the Parish Council, was drawn from representatives of the main community groups active in the village: the Fulbourn Forum, the Townley Memorial Hall Trust, the organisation running the Fulbourn Centre, the Parish Council, District Councillors and interested residents of the village3. - 1.17 Besides the Steering Group, working groups were established for the following key themes: - Social Facilities and Housing - Fconomic - Environment - 1.18 Work began in earnest in the spring of 2018.
+The Steering Group, in agreement with the Parish Council, was drawn from representatives of the main community groups active in the village: the Fulbourn Forum, the Townley Memorial Hall Trust, the organisation running the Fulbourn Centre, the Parish Council, District Councillors and interested residents of the village2. - 1.17 Besides the Steering Group, working groups were established for the following key themes: - Social Facilities and Housing - Economic - Environment - 1.18 Work began in earnest in the spring of 2018.
 A website was set up and extensive advertising of the project covering posters, communication through the Parish Council quarterly newsletter to each house, monthly village magazine, emails to the Fulbourn Forum contact list, users of the Fulbourn Centre etc.

-3 See Evidence Base at https://tinyurl.com/Fulbourn-NP for full access to relevant decision-making documents.
+2 See Evidence Base at https://tinyurl.com/Fulbourn-NP for full access to relevant decision-making documents.

-- 1.19 Previous work for the Parish Plan (2009) and its action plan (2010) were considered by the Parish Council to provide a solid foundation for the Neighbourhood Plan, because: - The village has changed since then, but it has retained its scale, structure, and community spirit. - The Parish Council had already made considerable investment in the Parish Plan, particularly on extensive surveys, which are still broadly relevant today, and have been integrated where necessary. - It builds on previous findings and enables the Neighbourhood Plan to dig deeper into specific issues that have planning relevance within the context of the new South Cambridgeshire Local Plan (2018). - 1.20 In July 2019 a new survey of all households in the parish was initiated.
-This was done by way of a brief questionnaire delivered to each house with the Parish Council's quarterly "Pump" newssheet.
+- 1.19 Previous work for the Parish Plan (2009) and its action plan (2010) were considered by the Parish Council to provide a solid foundation for the Neighbourhood Plan, because: - The village has changed since then, but it has retained its scale, structure, and community spirit. - The Parish Council had already made considerable investment in the Parish Plan, particularly on extensive surveys, which are still broadly relevant today, and have been integrated where necessary. - It builds on previous findings and enables the Neighbourhood Plan to dig deeper into specific issues that have planning relevance within the context of the new South Cambridgeshire Local Plan. - 1.20 In July 2019 a new survey of all households in the parish was initiated.
+This was done by way of a brief questionnaire3 delivered to each house with the Parish Council's quarterly "Pump" newssheet.
 Specific findings are referred to throughout the relevant sections of the plan.
-Further targeted surveys of businesses in the parish and users of the local community facilities have also been carried out. - 1.21 Formal public consultation on the Neighbourhood Plan was carried out in January February 2021.
-The Neighbourhood Plan was submitted to South Cambridgeshire District Council in October 2021, and they carried out formal public consultation between November 2021 and January 2022.
-An independent examiner was appointed to examine the plan, and the Examiner's Report was received in September 2022.
-A referendum version of the Neighbourhood Plan was prepared taking on board the modifications recommended by the examiner in his report and some minor updates. - 1.22 The referendum was held on 9 February 2023 and residents were asked to vote as to whether the Neighbourhood Plan should be used by South Cambridgeshire District Council to determine planning applications in the parish of Fulbourn.
-91.93% of those that voted were in favour of its use, and 8.07% of those that voted were against its use.
-The Neighbourhood Plan was successful at its referendum as more than half of those that voted were in favour of it being used to determine planning applications, and South Cambridgeshire District Council made (adopted) the Fulbourn Neighbourhood Plan at its meeting of full Council on 30 March 2023.
+Further targeted surveys of businesses in the parish and users of the local community facilities have also been carried out.